Free Shipping On Orders Above $75

 Start with a Clear Intention (Niyyah)

-Seeking Laylatul Qadr begins in the heart.
-You do not need perfection.
-You need sincerity.
-Make a simple intention: “Ya Allah, allow me to witness Laylatul Qadr, accept my worship during these blessed nights, and help me avoid spiritual burnout in this precious time.”
+This is Allah’s mercy.
+And we should accept it whole-heartedly.
+Make a simple intention this Ramadan: “Ya Allah, allow me to witness Laylatul Qadr, accept my worship during these blessed nights, and help me avoid spiritual burnout in this precious time.”
+Even small acts done consistently in the last 10 nights of Ramadan carry immense weight.

 Focus on Quality over Quantity